10 Student Housing Marketing Strategies to Attract Student Renters

 Catching those internet leads that come in after hours can be tricky though.
 Chatbots help, and so do call centers - but what if you could offer a 24/7 tour of your student housing complex?

-A 360 walk-through or virtual video of your student living apartments gives leads the opportunity to view your entire complex online.
+Video content marketing tools such as a 360 walk-through or virtual video of your student living apartments gives leads the opportunity to view your entire complex online.
 This further qualifies the lead, keeps prospects engaged longer on your website, and gives you a competitive edge against surrounding student apartments.

 Check out these case studies to see how virtual tours have made an impact on apartment lead generation.